barthoekstra/brc-photo-management/protocol/protocol.md

 5. Photographers preferably set their cameras to shoot in RAW (or RAW + JPEG).

 ### In the evenings
 A schedule will be made so at least every 3-4 days someone from BRC or an appointed researcher collects photos from photographers.
-As we don't want to waste precious time off in the evenings and do not want to introduce additional bias, all photos will be copied to a large external hard disk, without making any selections beforehand (with the possible exception of excluding personal photos of people, etcetera).
+As we don't want to waste precious time off in the evenings and do not want to introduce additional bias, all photos will be copied to a large external hard disk, without making any selections beforehand (with the possible exclusion of personal photos of people, etcetera).
 The files will be organized as follows:
 ```
 BRC 2019/[Photographer Name]/[Date]/[Date]T[Time]-[Photographer Name]-[Photo Number].[Extension]
 ```